SKKU-COMPASSLAB/compasslab/content/publications/250401-iceic-datacompression/index.md

     #   - NDP : Near Data Processing / Processing In Memory
     pub_class: "MS"  # choose any class of the publication
 ---
+## Abstract
+Modern NAND Flash-based SSDs have become a cornerstone of modern data storage solutions due to their speed and efficiency.
+With the increasing demand for large-scale datasets to train deep learning models, the need for greater storage capacity is also on the rise.
+Utilizing data compression techniques helps efficiently manage storage to meet the growing demand for storage capacity.
+In this paper, we discuss the advantages of compressing user data from the perspectives of endurance, reliability, and storage capacity in NAND Flash Memory.
+We also provide experimental analysis on various compression algorithms which can be applied to NAND Flash-based SSDs.